tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/set-up-of-management-agent-windows/set-up-of-management-agent-windows.md

 ## Task 6: Verify detection of Java applications and runtimes
 For the logging of applications to be visible, Java applications must be run again after the installation of the Management Agent.
 Now that the Management Agent has been set up in your compute instance, it will be able to detect new Java applications that have been executed.
 This can be observed in the Oracle Cloud Console.

-We shall demonstrate the detection of the Java compiler and HelloWorld application created in Lab 2.
+We shall demonstrate the detection of the Java compiler and HelloWorld application created in [Lab 3](?lab=deploy-a-java-application).
 1. First, compile the HelloWorld.java file:

     ```